 Online vehicle searches are increasing – probably to be expected as people have more time on their hands.
 Why not use this to your advantage?
-We previously posted tips about how to have the best digital forecourt <click here> so, assuming your website is still running, you’re likely getting a small number of enquiries.
+We previously posted tips about how to have the best digital forecourt here, so assuming your website is still running, you’re likely getting a number of enquiries.
 Make sure you quickly follow every one of those up.
-Be ready to talk about the car the potential customer has enquired about, any other stock you have that might be better suited, provide quotes and if a customer is interested in buying the vehicle, you can still propose - our quotes are valid for up to 30 days!
+Be ready to talk about the vehicle the potential customer has enquired about, any other stock you have that might be better suited, and provide quotes if a customer is interested in buying the vehicle.
+Our quotes are valid for up to 30 days!

 Get new leads!

 Why not go back through your recent emails, phone conversation notes and any messages you had on Facebook or other social media channels to see if there are leads that you could follow up?
 There may also be some potential customers who you previously quoted for but did not follow through with in terms of selling a vehicle.
 Why not keep such leads warm by contacting them again to let them know you’re still here to help?
-Your proposal data is kept in Showroom for 90 days so use that to your advantage but do be aware of adhering to GDPR and ensuring you’re contacting people who were happy for you to do so.
+Your proposal data is kept in our Showroom proposal platform for 90 days, so use that to your advantage but do be aware of adhering to GDPR and ensuring you’re contacting people who are happy for you to do so.

 Run a Key Worker campaign

-Lots of businesses across the UK have prioritised key workers – whether that’s specific shopping hours in the supermarket, car rentals for £1 per day or free mobile data, you might decide you want to support keeping our key workers on the road – after all, many require a vehicle to get to work.
+Lots of businesses across the UK prioritised or continue to prioritise key workers – whether that’s specific shopping hours in the supermarket, car rentals for £1 per day or free mobile data.
+You might decide you want to support keeping our key workers on the road – after all, many require a vehicle to get to work.
 If so, you could think about a discount, maybe a free tank of fuel or something else.
-You could promote the offer on your Facebook or other social media channels and on your website.
-Don’t forget to ensure you adhere to all financial promotion regulation – you can read more about that here <links to fin proms guide>
+You could promote the offer on your social media channels and on your website.
+Don’t forget to ensure you adhere to all financial promotion regulation – you can read more about that here.

 We hope you’ve found the above tips helpful.
-Running a business now is very different to what it was only a few months ago, but it’s the same for most business owners.
-Making sure you keep in contact with customers and leads is an important step that will help you capitalise upon opportunities when things return to normal.
+Running a business now is very different to what it was last year, but it’s the same for most business owners.
+Making sure you keep in contact with customers and leads is an important step that will help you capitalise upon opportunities.